 The London Eye has become, since its installation in 2000, a key point of London with more than 70 million visitors since then.
 This 'Millennium Wheel' is the tallest in Europe and, until 2006, in the world.

-If you are already convinced to get on board of this design marvel, I 100% recommend you to buy your tickets online and in advance to save time and money.
-I analyze which are the cheapest options so you don't waste a minute in choosing the one that suits you best.
-Here I go!
+If you are already convinced to climb aboard this marvel of design, I recommend buying your tickets online and in advance to save time and money.

-Why it pays to go on the London Eye
+Why it's worth going on the London Eye

-The London Eye is a panoramic rotating observatory from which you can enjoy the best views of the city (360º) and from where you can take great pictures of Big Ben, Westminster Abbey, St. Paul's Cathedral or Buckingham Palace.
+The London Eye is a panoramic rotating observatory from which to enjoy the best views of the city (360º) and from where you can make authentic 'shots' to Big Ben, Westminster Abbey, St. Paul's Cathedral or Buckingham Palace.

-Also, if you are not a great lover of heights or you travel with small children, do not worry, I assure you that it is a completely safe and adapted experience for all audiences.
+Also, if you are not a great lover of heights or traveling with small children, do not worry, I assure you that it is a completely safe experience and adapted for all audiences.
 The capsules are perfectly attached to its steel structure and do not sway as in a conventional Ferris wheel, allowing you to travel standing up.

 About the 4D interactive experience

 As if it wasn't enough to see the London skyline in motion, inside the London Eye you can watch the 4D Cinema Experience, an interactive short film that is an inspiring journey of discovery through a London that comes to life through multi-sensory special effects, such as wind or fog, during its projection.

 If you are interested in enjoying the 4D London Eye experience before the Ferris wheel ride, arrive 30 minutes in advance.